ttransou/RASCAL/README.md

  ## Critical Feature: Feedback and Write-Back
  This is an essential part of RASCAL's purpose.

- Without write-bac, high-quality answers are one-time outputs.
-With write-back, validate answers become reusuable wiki pages that improve future retrieval and coverage.
+ Without write-back, high-quality answers are one-time outputs.
+With write-back, validated answers become reusable wiki pages that improve future retrieval and coverage.

  This is the mechanism that turns the system into a compounding knowledge base instead of a stateless chat surface.